-Your work is inspired by children.
-Would you tell us a bit about your own childhood in Norway?
+Your work is deeply inspired by childhood.
+What was your own childhood like growing up in Norway?

 I grew up in a little town close to the capital with my working class family.
 We lived very close to the forest where we were lucky to experience the “wonders of nature.”
 I am the oldest of three.
 We had a very exciting but safe childhood.
 At that time, I thought that children usually turn into someone else when they grow up.
 I didn’t want that for me.
 If identity has an age, I would say that my identity is how I felt when I was six.